Harvard-Slade-Lab/Estimating-and-interpreting-how-humans-prioritize-multiple-movement-goals-during-walking/README.md

 CAD files for the headset and a BoM are included in this folder.

-<ins>Code</ins>
+<ins>Step-to-step data and code</ins>

+Gait metrics analyzed for each step of each condition are included in this folder.
 Code to visualize, analyze, and interpret gait metrics is included in this folder.

-<ins>Step-to-step data</ins>

-Gait metrics analyzed for each step of each condition are included in this folder.
-Respirometry data can also be found in this folder.